jschm42/talkforgeai/README.md

 ### Building the Project

-- Ensure Java 19 or higher is installed on your system and the JAVA_HOME environment variable ist set correctly.
+- Ensure Java 19 or higher is installed on your system and the JAVA_HOME environment variable is set correctly.

 ### Starting the Server